The Atiyah class of generalized holomorphic vector bundles: Generalized complex manifolds

 \begin{Def}\rm{(\cite{Ornea})} A linear map $\phi: (V,L_V)\to (W,L_W)$ between two generalized complex vector spaces is called a \emph{ generalized complex map} if

 where $\phi_*$ denotes the push-forward of a Dirac structure, namely,

-\end{Def} It is simple to see that the generalized complex linearity defined in this way is invariant under $B$-transforms and the composition of two generalized complex maps is still a generalized complex map.
+\end{Def} It is simple to see that the generalized complex map defined in this way is invariant under $B$-transforms and the composition of two generalized complex maps is still a generalized complex map.

 \begin{Ex} Suppose that $P_V=L(V^*,\beta_V)$ and $P_W=L(W^*,\beta_W)$ are two linear Poisson structures on $V$ and $W$ respectively, where $\beta_V\in \wedge^2 V_{\mathbbm{C}}$ and $\beta_W\in \wedge^2 W_{\mathbbm{C}}$.
 The linear map $\phi:V\to W$ satisfies $\phi_*(P_V)=P_W$ if and only if $\phi(\beta_V)=\beta_W$. \end{Ex}